IlpoJokinen/siiliwall_back/README.md

 ### Delete commit using commit id you can find commit id from github commits.
 Id contains 8 characters or/and digits

 Write `git push origin +id^: master`

-## Useful commands

-Write `git branch -a` to display all branches

-Write `git status` to display files containing changes.

-## Ending of daily work

 ## Tool versions and links
 [Node.js -version 12.14.1 LTS](https://nodejs.org/en/)